HL7/fhir-shorthand/input/pagecontent/tutorial.md

 Using aliases has no effect on the IG; it simply makes the FSH code a bit neater.

-### Step 10: Create Shorty, an Example of FishPatient
+### Step 10: Create Shorty, an Instance of FishPatient

 Every IG should provide examples of its profiles.
-Since we have defined a new profile, FishPatient, we should provide an example instance of this profile.

-Enter the following lines in a .fsh file:

-Instance: Shorty
-InstanceOf: FishPatient
+We should provide an example instance of FishPatient.
+Our patient example is Shorty.
+You will use the `Instance` keywords, with `InstanceOf` set to `FishPatient`.
+Here some other information about Shorty:

+* Shorty is a Koi fish (Cyprinus rubrofuscus), represented as SNOMED-CT code 47978005 "Carpiodes cyprinus (organism)".

 ### Step 11: Create a Veterinarian Profile

-Now, you are on your own to add constraints and/or extensions to the Veterinarian profile.
-Consider adding qualifications that would be consistent with a Veterinary practice.
+Now, add constraints and/or extensions to the Veterinarian profile:

+* Add qualifications consistent with a Veterinary practice.
+Qualifications are taken from code system http://hl7.org/fhir/sid/ca-hc-npn, and the code is 174MM1900N	"Other Service Providers; Veterinarian; Medical Research".

+* In addition, slice the `identifier` array, making a license number required.
+The code system is http://terminology.hl7.org/CodeSystem/v2-0203 and the code is LN, for "License number".